-We’re very proud that our Chief Executive, Sabir Zazai, has been included in the 2022 Queen’s Birthday Honours list.
+We’re very proud of our Chief Executive, Sabir Zazai, who has been presented with an OBE.

-We spoke to Sabir about his journey from arriving in the UK as a young man seeking safety twenty three years ago, to being recognised by HRH the Queen for his work advocating for refugee rights.
+We caught up with Sabir after he was named in the honours list in June 2022.
+He told us about his journey from arriving in the UK as a young man seeking safety twenty-three years ago, to being recognised by HRH the Queen for his work advocating for refugee rights.

 Sabir, congratulations on receiving this honour.
 It’s been awarded to you in recognition of your work supporting people seeking refugee protection.
 Can you tell us a bit about this work and what it means to you?

 I started my first full time job in 2002, working with refugee children in primary education in Coventry.
 I observed the many barriers families and children encounter through the asylum system, which resonated with my own experiences of the hardship of seeking sanctuary in the UK.

 When I was younger, I was very inspired by the generosity of the local communities and people that welcomed me to the UK.
 The culture of volunteerism, solidarity and standing up for one another’s rights and the goodwill of local communities inspired me to turn my own experiences of sufferings and hardships into hope for others.